Why Do Men Go Bald? (& What You Can Actually Do About It)

 But don't worry, you're in good company.
 According to the American Hair Loss Association:

-• 25% of men with male pattern baldness start losing hair before turning twenty-one years old.
+Approximately 25% of men with male pattern baldness experience hair loss before the age of twenty-one.

 Hormones and DHT: How They Wreck Your Hairline